orex/supercell-site-hugo/content/download/_index.md

   <p></p>
 </a>

-This available for almost all modern Linux distribution and as easy as click on the link above (Web UI) or write a command in terminal:
+This is available for almost all modern Linux distribution and is as easy as to click on the link above (Web UI) or to write the command in terminal:

 ```
 sudo snap install supercell